atomescrochus/music-helper/README.md

 $music->setMusixmatchAPiKey($key); // method names are in this fashion: set{Sourcename}APIKey

 // You're not forced to chain the methods, but search should go at the end.
+// You only need either an artist or a track, and call the search method to go.
 // Source takes a string, an array or a collection of the possible sources, default is 'all'.
 // The integer passes to search is the maximum result you want returned from an API, default is 25.
 $search = $music->source('all')->artist('Lady Gaga')->track('Poker Face')->search(15);